SyedZakirHossain/SyedZakirHossain/README.md

 ### Gratitude to Mr Joel Spolsky and Mr Jeff Atwood for creating Stackoverflow in 2008.
 ### Even today it is very helpful.
-In other words sometimes live saver.
+In other words sometimes live saver to millions of programmers.
 Thanks.

 ### Hi there 👋, My name is Syed Zakir Hossain.
 You can call me Zakir.
 ####  Interested in 💞️ Full stack web development [Python - Django -DRF - Kivy ],Object detection,Computer vision,  Android sdk [Java ]   💞️